OUR RESEARCH

 Sponsor: University of Pittsburgh

 This study aims to improve our understanding of how teens' diverse life experiences, identities, and backgrounds influence the language they use to describe symptoms of depression and their interpretation of mood disorder symptoms on standardized tools (interviews and surveys) used by doctors and clinicians to diagnose depression.
-This study involves focus groups with teens ages 13-17 to amplify their perspectives on the assessment tools used in psychology and medicine, and to learn how we can improve the relevance and accuracy of our methods for detecting and diagnosing depression.
+This study involves qualitative coding and analysis of diagnostic interviews with teens to identify the language they most often use to describe different symptoms of depression.
+The study also involves focus groups with teens ages 13-17 to amplify their perspectives on the assessment tools used in psychology and medicine, and to learn how we can improve the relevance and accuracy of our methods for detecting and diagnosing depression.

 MORE ABOUT OUR RESEARCH